ArnoChenFx/lore-auth-service/README.md

 1. Find the 32-hex-character Lore Repository ID.
 2. Register `urc-<repository-id>` in the administration panel.
 3. Assign the required permissions to each user.

+See “Migrating an unauthenticated Lore Server” for the complete downtime inventory, JWT configuration, permission migration, and validation procedure.

 Administrators have implicit access to all registered repositories.
 Ordinary users only see and exchange tokens for explicitly assigned repositories.